marialma/2017-Santa-Clara-HAV-Modeling/README.md

-# 2017-Santa-Clara-HAV-Modeling
+# 2017 Santa Cruz Hepatitis A Virus (HAV) infection outbreak in Santa Cruz

-Modeling of the ongoing HAV outbreak in Santa Clara
+Modeling of the ongoing HAV outbreak in Santa Cruz

+Please viewe LitOverview.md for now.